 Breast MRI

-Most commonly, breast cancers are shown in MRI by injecting a contrast agent.
-Because of the increased and "leaky" blood supply to the tumor, the tumor becomes brighter than the other tissue soon after injection.
+Breast cancers in MRI are shown by injecting a contrast agent, typically a Gadolinium-based substance.
+This method is referred to as Dynamic Contrast Enhanced (DCE) MRI.
+Because of the increased and "leaky" blood supply to the tumor, the tumor becomes brighter than the healthy tissue soon after injection.
 Advanced methods are necessary to image quickly enough to resolve the brightness changes with high image resolution.

-Other MRI methods to assess breast cancer include T2-weighted imaging and diffusion-weighted imaging (DWI).
+Alternative MRI methods to assess breast cancer include T2-weighted imaging and diffusion-weighted imaging (DWI).
 We are exploring faster and sharper techniques to acquire these images.
-While T2 and DWI are currently not as accurate for cancer detection, they do not require injection of a contrast agent, so may offer cheaper and wider access to MRI for many patients.
+These methods do not require injection of a contrast agent, so may offer cheaper and wider access to MRI for many patients.

 Relevant Publications